iSHAREScheme/iSHARESatellite/INSTALL.md

 If docker was not already setup and configured for the current user, logout and login before continuing.

 Configure environment variables to initialize scripts.
-See environment variables with example below.
+The environment variables below will be needed for this section.

 | **Environment** | **Description**                                                                                                                                                     |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|